dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

     *   To go to the organization, click the Home icon.

-.. _project_seat_time:
+.. _admin_project_seat_time:

 Seat- versus Time-based Projects
 --------------------------------

 Both seat- and time-based projects are supported as follows:

-*   Seat-based projects enable you to easily assign a project member, such as a developer whose main activity is submitting problems, to a :ref:`seat <seat>` of a predefined :ref:`type <seat_types>` that best meets the member's intended use.
+*   Seat-based projects enable you to easily assign a project member, such as a developer whose main activity is submitting problems, to a :ref:`seat <admin_def_seat>` of a predefined :ref:`type <admin_seat_types>` that best meets the member's intended use.

 *   Time-based projects do not have seats; instead you allocate an amount of solver-access time to each project member.

-.. _projects_users_searching_for:
+.. _admin_projects_users_searching_for:

 Searching for Projects and Members
 ----------------------------------

 To search for a project that you administrator or for a member in a project that you administer, do the following:

 #.
 Click in the global search field |global_search| (at the top of the page)
     and enter the text to search for.

     The text matches any part of a project or member name (including an email address).
 The matching projects and member names are displayed in a dropdown list.

     .. tip::
         The global search shortcut key is `/` (forward slash).